Developing Skills for the Workplace: Looking and Acting the Part

 Topic Overview

-The Open Awards Entry Level Certificate in Employability and Professional Development (Entry 1) is designed to introduce you to the world of work and help you build the basic skills needed for employment.
-This qualification covers essential topics like teamwork, communication, health and safety, and personal development.
-It is ideal if you are just starting to think about your career or need to develop confidence in a work environment.
+The Open Awards Entry Level Award in Employability and Professional Development (Entry 1) (RQF) is a foundational qualification designed to introduce you to the world of work and help you build essential skills for employment.
+This award covers key areas such as understanding your own strengths, working with others, and developing a positive attitude towards learning and work.
+It is ideal if you are just starting your journey into employability or need to build confidence in a structured, supportive environment.

-This certificate is part of the Employability & Work Skills suite and focuses on practical, real-world skills.
-You will learn how to work with others, follow instructions, and understand your rights and responsibilities at work.
-The course is broken down into small, manageable units that build on each other, making it perfect for beginners.
+This qualification is part of the Employability & Work Skills suite and focuses on practical, real-world skills rather than academic theory.
+You will learn how to set simple goals, communicate effectively in a workplace, and understand basic health and safety.
+The award is broken down into small, manageable units that you can complete at your own pace, making it perfect for building a foundation for further study or entry-level employment.

 Key Concepts